pavanisadineni/Weather-App/README.md

 # Weather-App
-A simple weather app using Weather API and Dynamically updating Backgroun images according to Weather.
+A simple weather app using Weather API and Dynamically updating Background images according to Weather.